GoogleCloudPlatform/solution-acceleration-toolkit/docs/policygen/README.md

 STATE_PATH=/path/to/your/tfstate
 OUTPUT_PATH=/tmp/policygen

-# Step 3: Install the policygen
+# Step 3: Install the policygen from the repo root
 go install ./cmd/policygen

 # Step 4: Generate policies.
 Edit config with values of your infra.